Payne-in-Bahrain/u2_lessons_Mongoose_Planet_Builder_Pt_2/README.md

    | `poisonous`| `String`| Required<br>`enum` to include<br>'true' & 'false'| n/a       |
    | `altitude` | `Number`| n/a                                         | n/a           |

    Remember this schema should be defined in the same file as the `planetSchema`.
-Define the `plantSchema` above the `planetSchema` and reference it as a property of planets, just as we referenced reviews within movies.
+Define the `plantSchema` above the `planetSchema`, so that it can be properly referenced.

 2. Add the following property to the `Planet` Model: